 DOJ: Reforms in Baltimore will withstand presidential change

-There are 1 comment on the The Daily News-Record story from Yesterday, titled DOJ: Reforms in Baltimore will withstand presidential change.
-In it, The Daily News-Record reports that:
+There are 1 comment on the WRAL.com story from Wednesday, titled DOJ: Reforms in Baltimore will withstand presidential change.
+In it, WRAL.com reports that:

-The U.S. Justice Department assured a federal judge Wednesday that a proposed agreement to reform the Baltimore Police Department will withstand the change in presidents.
 Civil Rights Division lawyer Timothy Mygatt said the agreement with the city was negotiated cooperatively and outlines a proven process for improving police practices and repairing systemic problems that have long plagued the police agency.
+"It endures over administrations.

 |